tonylanglet/keepersecurity-powershell/README.md

+## :exclamation: UNOFFICAL module :exclamation:
+### This is an unoffical Keeper Security powershell wrapper, some of the functionality is outdated but most of the functionality is still working.
+If you have any issues with this module/wrapper please report the issue here and not to the Keeper team.

 # Keeper Security with Powershell
 Being able to use the Keeper security SDK with Powershell.
 The SDK is reliant on python and by calling python scripts in Powershell we'll be able to achieve the same result as the Keeper security cmd promt (KeeperCommander).